-As the end of my undergraduate career rapidly approaches, I’m beginning to accept the notion that in merely a year, I will be out in the big, scary real world all on my own in less than a year!
-I’ve done many things throughout my time at Western Connecticut State University to prepare for my future career.
-I’ve maintained a high GPA, held a few part-time jobs and had a great internship experience with Church Hill Classics!
+As the end of my undergraduate career rapidly approaches, I’m beginning to accept the notion that I’ll be out in the big, scary, real world all on my own in less than a year!
+I’ve done many things during my time at Western Connecticut State University to prepare for my future career: I’ve maintained a high GPA, held a few part-time jobs, and had a great internship experience with Church Hill Classics.
 However, I believe what has best prepared me for my future endeavors is being a player on WCSU’s women’s lacrosse team.
 Every lesson I’ve learned from being an athlete can be applied to the workplace.
 Here are just a few examples:

 Practice Makes Perfect

 If your boss plops a seemingly insurmountable pile of work onto your desk, don’t panic.
 Take a deep breath, tell yourself you can do it, and make a game plan.
-Strategizing ahead of time gives you a clear focus and is far more productive than diving into something overwhelmed and unorganized.
+Strategizing ahead of time gives you a clear focus and is far more productive than diving into something when you’re feeling overwhelmed and unorganized.

 Confidence is especially important for any person whose profession requires them to make sales.
 Without confidence, your customers are not going to believe in you or the product.
-If you can conduct yourself with poise and charisma, it is much easier to earn the respect and admiration of those around you.
+If you can conduct yourself with poise and charisma, it’s much easier to earn the respect and admiration of those around you.
 People with high self-confidence are not discouraged by defeat or failure.
 They can learn from their mistakes and use those lessons to create success in the future.